 It’s never too early to begin building your leadership skills.
 In fact, it is better to begin building your leadership skills sooner rather than later.
 There is nothing worse than ending up in a leadership role for the first time, with team members looking at you for answers and you not having a clue how to get them all on the same page.
 If you think about the worst bosses you have ever had, I bet it would include a complaint about the manager either just dictating orders and micro-managing, or that they were giving you advice that you know was wrong.
+You want to avoid doing the same thing.
 But where can you begin to develop your own leadership skills?

 Accept your weaknesses

-If I use myself as an example, I am great at strategy, but I hate admin and I am not great at it.
-I do not care what is on bullet point 3 of paragraph 3 on page 17.
-As long as it’s in the ballpark of the overall plan, I am fine with it.
+If I use myself as an example, I am great at big picture strategy, but I hate admin.
+I do not care what bullet point 7 of paragraph 3 on page 64 says.
+As long as it’s in the ballpark of the overall plan and gets us the required results in the required time, I am fine with it.
 So, I always make sure I hire someone who is great at admin and those nitty gritty details, otherwise I am likely to miss something.
-I don’t then try to tell them exactly how everything should be because I suck at it.
+I don’t then try to tell them exactly how everything should be because I hate admin.
 I may give a general direction, but I trust them to be an expert in the details, its why I hired them after all.

 If you are not very self-aware, the easiest way to work out your strengths and weaknesses is to do a high-end psychometric assessment which will highlight both your strengths and weaknesses.
-As much as you may not want to accept the results, it’s likely to be a pretty accurate description of who you are.
+As much as you may not want to accept the results, it’s likely to be a pretty accurate description of who you are and then you need to build a team that covers all bases.
+Think about it like a football team – you cant just have a team of goalscorers, you also need full backs, wingers, goalkeepers etc. No one can play all of these positions well, it is why you need to a team to deliver the results.
+Only a poor leader think they, or someone else, should be able to play all positions equally well.

 Work on your communication skills